-- 2 passport-size photographs and passport photocopy. - □ Transfer Students In addition to the above, students transferring in to AUD should submit:

-- official transcripts from which transfer credit is sought (Transfer Students must be in good academic standing [i.e., with a minimum 2.0 CGPA or equivalent] at the institution from which they are transferring.
+- 2 passport-size photographs and passport photocopy. - Transfer Students In addition to the above requirements, students transferring in to AUD should submit: - official transcripts from which transfer credit is sought (Transfer Students must be in good academic standing [i.e., with a minimum 2.0 CGPA on a 4.0 scale or equivalent] at the institution from which they are transferring.
 AUD may require higher than this 2.0 minimum GPA.
-As this depends on the university from which the student is transferring, all transfer applicants should consult the AUD Admissions Office for the requirement pertinent to his/her institution); - course descriptions for all courses for which transfer credit is sought (Students should be aware that they will be held responsible for any courses taken at AUD prior to receipt of required course descriptions.).
+As this depends on the university from which the student is transferring, all transfer applicants should consult the AUD Admissions Office for the requirement pertinent to his/her institution).

+In order for AUD to accept transfer credit from an institution, this institution must be licensed or officially recognized by the Department/Ministry of Education of the country where it is in operation; - course descriptions for all courses for which transfer credit is sought (Students should be aware that they will be held responsible for any courses taken at AUD prior to receipt of required course descriptions.).

-Regulations governing the awarding of transfer credit are contained on pages 55-56 of this Catalog.
+Regulations governing the awarding of transfer credit are contained on pages 60-61 of this Catalog.
 Transfer students should read these pages carefully.
 As previously noted, selection of students for admission into degree programs of study is based on an individual evaluation of each applicant's capability or potential for successful completion of the program.
 To assist the institution in academically advising students, assessment of academic proficiency is required for all undergraduate first time applicants and transfer students who have not satisfied the institution's English/Mathematics requirements.
 AUD will use the results of this assessment to determine appropriate academic placement and the need for developmental course work (see "Academic Proficiency" in the Academic Policies section of this Catalog).

-TRANSIENT STUDENTS
+VISITING STUDENTS

-Students joining AUD for one semester or more with the intention of transferring credits back to their home institution (i.e., transients) should submit the following documents:
+Students joining AUD for one semester or more with the intention of transferring credits back to their home institution (i.e., visiting) should submit the following documents:

-- ☐ An Application for Admission (accompanied by application fee); - ☐ An official college transcript (GPA minimum 2.0); - ☐ Transient students should seek academic advisement at their home institution to determine whether the courses taken at AUD are applicable to their degree program.
+- An Application for Admission (accompanied by application fee); - An official college transcript (GPA minimum 2.0):

+- Visiting students should seek academic advisement at their home institution to determine whether the courses taken at AUD are applicable to their degree program.
 Written approval should be submitted along with the application; - 2 passport-size photographs and passport photocopy.